 Consider Micro-Chipping Your Pet

 If you are like most people, you probably remember when the option to micro-chip your pet first became available.
-You might have thought the process was cruel, unnecessary and expensive, but over the years the procedure has gone way down in costs.
+You might have thought the process was cruel, unnecessary and expensive, but over the years the procedure has gone way down in costs at your local pet services clinic.
 This procedure can be an effective way to keep your pet safe and sound.
 You will likely be stopping at rest stops and other out-of-the-way locations to let your pet go out.
 Even though you might be using a leash, it is entirely possible that your pet might escape from your grasp.
 Trying to track down a pet in your own neighborhood can be hard enough, but try tracking one in an unfamiliar area.
 With a microchip’s GPS tracking, you can easily and quickly locate your pet within just a matter of minutes.
+This procedure can be done at any pet hospital.